At SDI we pride ourselves on providing professional security services through using highly trained and skilled drivers.

 Our Chief Instructor, Paul Gridley, ascertained the driving skills of each person and their level of ability through a driving assessment and put in place bespoke courses for each of them.
 The Swiss driver was often required to drive in London and Monaco and had extensive experience gained from driving in the UK for more than 12 years so there was no requirement to carry out the training outside of the UK.

-All three received an SDI Certificate of competence and were put forward for an independent RoSPA course.
-They were all awarded a Gold certification.
+All three received an SDI Certificate of competence and were put forward for an independent course, for which they were all awarded a Gold certification.

 Some years ago, we employed a driver with a Security Driver certification from a UK training company for an urgent three car convoy task that we were unable to cover.
 The driver said he was skilled as a convoy leader and was given that role.
 He was a disaster from the start and tried to lead the convoy the wrong way down a one-way street amongst over glaring errors.
 He explained that he gained experience when he was chosen to be the lead driver following the Easy Rider from the police SEG on a government task employing around 60 drivers with no checks on ability.
 The only skill required for this role was to follow the rider as traffic and the route would never be an issue with the SEG in control.